isoura4/ISROBOT/README.md

 ## Commands

-- **ping**: Measures the ping between the Discord server and the bot.
+- **/ping**: Measures the ping between the Discord server and the bot.
-!ping

-- **count**: Starts a counting game where users must count in order without repeating numbers or answering twice in a row.
+- **/count**: Starts a counting game where users must count in order without repeating numbers or answering twice in a row.
-!count

-- **bluesky**: Retrieves a Bluesky token using the credentials stored in the environment variables.
+- **/bluesky**: Retrieves a Bluesky token using the credentials stored in the environment variables.
-!bluesky

-- **stream**: Sets up stream checking functionality for a specified platform and streamer.
+- **/stream**: Sets up stream checking functionality for a specified platform and streamer.
 Only administrators can use this command.
-!stream <channel_id> <platform> <streamer_name>
+- **/joke**: Tells a random joke to lighten the mood in the server.

 ## License